Jonathanfreundlich/PHIBSS2_BT/README.md

 <h2>PHIBSS2 bulge/disc decomposition scheme</h2>

 <p align="justify">
 These python programs enable to carry out bulge/disc decompositions on HST images of galaxies as in the PHIBSS2 article <a href="https://ui.adsabs.harvard.edu/abs/2019A%26A...622A.105F/abstract"  style="text-decoration:none" class="type1">Freundlich et al. (2019)</a>.
 The scheme is based on <a href="https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html"  style="text-decoration:none" class="type1">galfit</a> (<a href="https://ui.adsabs.harvard.edu/abs/2002AJ....124..266P/abstract"  style="text-decoration:none" class="type1">Peng et al. 2002</a>, <a href="https://ui.adsabs.harvard.edu/abs/2010AJ....139.2097P/abstract"  style="text-decoration:none" class="type1">Peng et al. 2010</a>).
 It aims at compensating for the sensitivity of galfit to the initial parameter guesses and the resulting degeneracy of the solutions when carrying out two-component fits.
-The method is explained in BT_method.pdf ("Method followed in this paper") together with discussions on other methods used in the litterature (Bruce et al. 2012, Lang et al. 2014, Contini et al. 2016).
-It is based on the following article:
+The method is explained in BT_method.pdf ("Method followed in this paper") together with discussions on other methods used in the litterature.
+It was used in the following article:
 </p>

 <p align="justify">